rcmdnk/vimedit/README.md

 |:----------:|:-------|
 |Enter| Close the window and back to the main window (the searched word is highlighted, and you can continue to search with `n`/`N`)|

-Commands in the nomal mode
+Commands in the normal mode

 |Key/Commands|Function|
 |:----------:|:-------|